Writing a lambda calculus interpeter in a new language and an old language

 steps = fix (\rec x -> if x == eval x then [x] else x:(rec $ eval x))

-When implementing the evaluation function, a question naturally arises: we need to find a suitable application to reduce, But what if there are multiple possible candidates?
-In the following term we have two:
+Trying to implement the evaluation function will force us to answer this question: we need to find a suitable application to reduce, but what if there are multiple possible candidates?
+Here we have two:

 ((λx.λy.y) ((λx.x x) (λx.x x))) b

 We could apply the left-most, outermost reduction by substituting ((λx.x x) (λx.x x)) in place of x inside λy.y.
-There's no x in here to this gets discarded:
+There's no x in λy.y so the argument gets discarded:

 ((λx.λy.y) ((λx.x x) (λx.x x))) b ->